Party Wall Agreement Milton Keynes

 In general, it’s a good idea to serve the notice as soon as possible to give your neighbours ample time to respond.
 If you’re carrying out minor works, such as adding shelves or re-plastering a wall, then two months may be sufficient.
 However, if you’re carrying out major works, such as building an extension or carrying out excavation near a neighbouring property, then you should aim to serve the notice at least six months in advance.

-Factors That Can Affect the Timeline for Serving a Party Wall Notice
+Factors That Can Affect the Timeline for Serving a Party Wall Agreement Milton Keynes

-There are several factors that can affect the timeline for serving a Party Wall notice, including:
+There are several factors that can affect the timeline for serving a Party Wall agreement Milton Keynes, including:

 • The complexity of the proposed work